The Vienna Zoo is the oldest existing zoo in the world and is also known as Tiergarten Schonbrunn.

-If a bus is your preferred mode of travel, you must know that bus numbers 51A, 56A, 56B, 58A get you close to Vienna Zoo.
+If a bus is your preferred mode of transport, hop on to bus numbers 51A, 56A, 56B, or 58A to get to Vienna Zoo.

-If you are traveling by car, you can park your car at one of the Park & Ride garages a few Underground stations away from the zoo.
+If you are traveling by car, parking is available at one of the Park & Ride garages a few Underground stations from the Zoo.